 Looking ahead, I have a few more products to review and a couple of lovely blogger collabs to look forward to, but then I’ll be taking a much needed festive break.
 And I’m going to focus on my family and my business.
 Because I need to remember that blogging, for me, is not my life, nor is it my main source of income.

-Don’t get me wrong, I love blogging and the opportunities and friendships that have come my way are giving me so much enjoyment and happiness.
+Don’t get me wrong, I love blogging.
+The opportunities, friendships, and ideas like these mood-lifting tips from my fellow blogger, Maria, are giving me so much enjoyment and happiness.
 Fingers crossed that will all continue for a long time yet.
 But my recent wobble has reminded me I need a little balance.
 Something that essential oils are very helpful in providing.
 Big thank you again to Kathleen Natural for giving me another of my reasons to be cheerful (!)

-* This is a sponsored post, meaning I received payment and/or a product in exchange for a review but all opinions are my own and this is an honest, unbiased review.
+* This is a sponsored post and gifted post, meaning I received payment and also product in exchange for a review but all opinions are my own and unbiased.